jambesh/tableau-power-automate/README.md

 ![power-automate-4.png](https://github.com/jambesh/tableau-power-automate/blob/main/images/power-automate-jpeg.jpg?raw=true)

 # Tableau Power Automate : Automating Multisite Tableau Extract Refresh Failure.
-Automate Multisites Tableau Extract Refresh Failure to Slack , Microsoft Team , Email using tableau webhook and MS flow .
+Automate Multisites Tableau Extract Refresh Failure to Slack , Microsoft Team , Email using Postman , Tableau webhook and MS flow .
-With MS Flow, absolutely no coding require to setup the webhook and at the same time message custimization ,additional Multisite Setup is easy.
-Tableau Sent webhook POST message response in JOSN and only Site LUID and not the Site name, so unless you associate the LUID to Site name , failure from multi site to single channel or team channel is confusing as user will not know from which site extract failed.
-With a simple if then else for site mapping , this can be done in flow.
+MS Flow is like If-Than-That  , with advance options for dynamic expression/formatting capability to direct output to various medium  and require no setup & coding.

 * What is good about using MS Flow: